csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 The two planners SAPA (Do and Kambhampati, 2001) and T4 (Haslum and Geffner, 2001) both used forward state-space search with sophisticated heuristics to handle actions with durations and resources.
 An alternative is to use very expressive action languages, but guide them by human-written domain-specific heuristics, as is done by ASPEN (Fukunaga _et al._, 1997), HSTS (Jonsson _et al._, 2000), and IxTeT (Ghallab and Laruelle, 1994).

-432 Chapter 11.
-Planning and Acting in the Real World

 A number of hybrid planning-and-scheduling systems have been deployed: ISIS (Fox _et al._, 1982; Fox, 1990) has been used for job shop scheduling at Westinghouse, GARI (De- scotte and Latombe, 1985) planned the machining and construction of mechanical parts, FORBIN was used for factory control, and NONLIN+ was used for naval logistics planning.
 We chose to present planning and scheduling as two separate problems; (Cushing _et al._, 2007) show that this can lead to incompleteness on certain problems.
 There is a long history of scheduling in aerospace.
 T-SCHED (Drabble, 1990) was used to schedule mission-command sequences for the UOSAT-II satellite.
 OPTIMUM-AIV (Aarup _et al._, 1994) and PLAN-ERS1 (Fuchs _et al._, 1990), both based on O-PLAN, were used for spacecraft assembly and obser- vation planning, respectively, at the European Space Agency.
 SPIKE (Johnston and Adorf, 1992) was used for observation planning at NASA for the Hubble Space Telescope, while the Space Shuttle Ground Processing Scheduling System (Deale _et al._, 1994) does job-shop scheduling of up to 16,000 worker-shifts.
 Remote Agent (Muscettola _et al._, 1998) became the first autonomous planner–scheduler to control a spacecraft when it flew onboard the Deep Space One probe in 1999.
 Space applications have driven the development of algorithms for resource allocations; see Laborie (2003) and Muscettola (2002).
 The literature on scheduling is presented in a classic survey article (Lawler _et al._, 1993), a recent book (Pinedo, 2008), and an edited handbook (Blazewicz _et al._, 2007).